 Since cruise ships are so costly to build, cruise lines look for the most cost-effective option available.
 In the United States, both labor and material costs are higher compared to other countries.
 Moreover, the shipyard industry receives subsidies in the European Union, helping to keep labor and construction prices down even more.

-Both Mardi Gras and Carnival Celebration were built at the Meyer Turku Shipyard in Turku, Finland, whereas Carnival Jubilee, the third Excel Class ship, is currently under construction at Meyer Werft in Papenburg, Germany.
-This brand-new ship is expected to launch in late 2023.
+Both Mardi Gras and Carnival Celebration were built at the Meyer Turku Shipyard in Turku, Finland, whereas Carnival Jubilee, the third Excel Class ship, was built at the Meyer Werft in Papenburg, Germany.

 Carnival Paradise, one of the oldest ships in the fleet, was built at Masa-Yards in Helsinki, Finland, and Carnival Breeze was constructed at Fincantieri Cantieri Navali in Monfalcone, Italy.